 To Make the Dressing

-- Whisk the ¼ cup rice vinegar, ½ cup olive oil, 1 tsp grated ginger, 2 tbsp soy sauce, and black pepper to taste until fully combined.
+- Whisk the ¼ cup rice vinegar, ½ cup olive oil, 1 teaspoon grated ginger, 2 tablespoon soy sauce, and black pepper to taste until fully combined.

 - Put all of the ingredients to a LARGE bowl.
 Add the dressing and toss well.